 Kanban is a very simple set of principles that work well for a lot of environments including data science.

-However, kanban is the least definitive of these three frameworks which requires additional processes.
+However, Kanban is the least definitive of these three frameworks which requires additional processes.
 Yet, many teams report positive results from Kanban.

 Data Driven Scrum is a new agile collaboration framework specific for data science projects.